10m+

 Find out more about how to calculate your student loan amount.

-If you’re a post-graduate student, there are specific programmes in place to help support your studies.
+If you’re a post-graduate student, specific programmes are in place to help support your studies.
 Master’s students can receive a Postgraduate Master’s Loan to help with course fees and living costs.

 There’s additional support if you’re a student with a disability.
-This is known as the Disabled Students’ Allowance (DSAs).
+This is known as the Disabled Students’ Allowance (DSA).

 If you’re based in Scotland, funding arrangements for students are different.
 Find out what you’re eligible for at the Student Awards Agency Scotland website.